-1. Select Metering Circuit to Calibrate-Use the drop-down menu to select the channel to calibrate, and press the Actual Weight applied, and press b to continue.
+1. Select Metering Circuit to Calibrate-Use the drop-down menu to select the channel to calibrate, and press

 2. Enter Actual Weight-The Accumulated Weight is shown in the top portion of the screen.
-Press
+Press to enter the Actual Weight applied, and press to continue.

-- NOTE!: Start a new Region to reset the Accumulated Weight to 0 lbs. - 3.
-Calibration Complete-A message appears, stating that your calibration is complete, and showing the CFR amount, in cubic feet per revolution.
-Press volume to finish the calibration.
+NOTE!: Start a new Region to reset the Accumulated Weight to 0 lbs.

+3. Calibration Complete-A message appears, stating that your calibration is complete, and showing the CFR amount, in cubic feet per revolution.
+Press to finish the calibration.